legend-exp/remage/docs/rmg-commands.md

 **Commands:**

 * `DaughterNucleusMaxLifetime` – Determines which unstable daughter nuclei will be killed, if they are at rest, depending on their lifetime.
-* `SkipTracking` – Immediately discard any tracks after primary generation.
-To verify primary generator.
+* `SkipTracking` – Immediately discard tracks after primary particle generation.
+This feature is meant for debugging primary generation.
 * `ResetInitialDecayTime` – If the initial step is a radioactive decay, reset the global time of all its secondary tracks to 0.
 * `LargeGlobalTimeUncertaintyWarning` – Warn if the global times of tracks get too large to provide the requested time uncertainty.